gmoratorio/fav_lang_guesser/README.md

 ## Multi-language support
 In order to support multiple audiences around the world, the guessing game supports multiple spoken languages.

-Currently the supported languages are:
+Currently the supported spoken languages are:
  * English
  * Spanish
  * Pirate